Skip to content

 All apprenticeships are employer-led and are the responsibility of the employer, with support of training providers.
 The employer will normally provide:

-• induction training, manage the employee, including performance management reviews
+- induction training, managing the employee, including performance management reviews

-• co-operate with CBT to facilitate workplace application of the Butchery role
+- co-operate with Crosby to facilitate workplace application of the Butchery role

 Crosby will provide: